 If you’re wondering where to see bald eagles in PA, our Delaware Highlands Vacation Guide is a great place to start.
 In addition to outdoor recreation, this free guide is filled with suggestions on what you need to see and do while visiting.
 The guide is easy to receive and shows up in your inbox!

 Here are a Few Suggestions on Where to See Bald Eagles in PA

 If it is your first time on a bald eagle excursion, you might not know where to look.
 Each year we offer guests our Eagle Watch Package.
 This package is usually offered in January and is perfect for first-time watchers.
 An educated guide from the Delaware Highlands Institute visits for the evening and informs guests on how to have a successful watch.
-In addition to the information, is a welcome cocktail, breakfast, and two tickets for the eagle watch bus tour in Shohola.
-Shohola is home to an observation tower along their Willis Hill Trail making it the ideal spot for an eagle sighting.
-Our sister property, Ledges Hotel, also offers this special winter package.
+In addition to the information, breakfast is included as well as two tickets for the eagle watch bus tour.
+Shohola is home to an observation tower along the Willis Hill Trail making it the ideal spot for an eagle sighting.

 Tips for a Successful Viewing

 Before you head out to find bald eagles in PA make sure to remember these helpful tips!

 - Bring binoculars!
 It is recommended to stay at least 330 feet away from the eagles during viewing.
 Binoculars are recommended instead of inching closer.

 - Avoid making loud noises.
 Try to stay as quiet as possible.
 Avoid yelling, slamming doors or honking the horn.
 Pets should be left at home to avoid barking.

 - Stay in your car when viewing.
 You will not want to frighten the eagles or try to make them fly.